UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 functionality.
 We'll be using this today to create a self-contained, reproducible project.

+> ## Version control:
+>
+> It is always a good idea to use version control with your projects.
+> This makes it easy to undo changes to your scripts, and to collaborate with others.
+> The [git](https://git-scm.com/) version control system, used with [github](https://www.github.com) is very
+> popular, and integrates well with Rstudio.
+[Research IT offers a course on using git](http://app.manchester.ac.uk/RGIT) (logon required)

 > ## Challenge: Creating a self-contained project
 >